ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 ## Teabox

 I have been regularly buying tea from Teabox, and I have had nothing but good experiences.
 They are based in Siliguri, West Bengal, which is a few hours away from Darjeeling.
-The entire experience, from their website and product to delivery and customer service, has always impressed me.
+The entire feel and process have been excellent, from their website and product to delivery and customer service.

 #### Website

 I love their website, and the web experience is fun.
 I like that the images and feelings are focused more on the tea itself rather than having their brand on the face.
 A subtle, product-focused marketing is good marketing, in my humble opinion.
 Seeing the colour of a brewed Darjeeling tea and the ability to hover your cursor on top of an image and quickly add the tea to your cart is handy and avoids extra clicks.
-They provide a detailed description of each tea and the tea's lifecycle - from the plucking date through to processing, sorting, vacuum packing, storing and shipping dates.
+They provide a detailed description of each tea and its life cycle  - from the plucking date to processing, sorting, vacuum packing, storing and shipping dates.
 Nice!

-As a customer, you can provide comments and feedback for each tea, which is published in the comments section.
+As a customer, you can provide comments and feedback for each tea published in the comments section.
 However, I would be skeptical, as only positive comments are published.
-My last negative comment about a teaspoon I bought was not posted.
+They did not post y last negative comment about a teaspoon I bought from their website.

 #### Tea Selection